 With 700km of cross-country tracks and 750km of prepared-cross-country ski trails, Tirol is scattered with different gradients of ground from flat to challenging.
 It’s ideal for classic and skating style and has a network of ploughed and secured trails for those wanting to embark on winter hiking.
 I got a short course in cross-country skiing and introduction to the Biathlon sport in Hochfilzen.

 Snowshoes were once the tool of hunter-gatherers during the cold season, and over time have been adapted to become a means for rambling through snowy forests.
-Snowshoes (which you strap onto your winter boots) have a large surface area to enable you to walk through thick snow and explore completely off-track – a more relaxed means of getting out the secluded corners of Tirol, where you can explore the area of Kirchberg.
+For those who love a winter walk, this activity is for you Snowshoes (which you strap onto your winter boots) have a large surface area to enable you to walk through thick snow and explore completely off-track – a more relaxed means of getting out the secluded corners of Tirol, where you can explore the area of Kirchberg.

 Trekking with Llamas

-Llamas in Austria?
-Sun and snow, these animals reside all year round in the PillerseeTal region and you can head out on a light trekking route with them as your trusty guide.
+Hanging out with llamas makes for one of the more unique things to do in Austria.
+Whether in sun and snow, these animals reside all year round in the PillerseeTal region and you can go trekking with them as your trusty guide, spending a few hours to a full day in the Fieberbrunner mountains.
 Native to South America, the llamas can be found feeling very at home in the Kitzbulher Alpen, wandering the slanting alpine meadows and tiny villages.
-It is said they make great hiking companions – with distinct intelligent and funny personality traits, which can sense and therefore counteract stress – and you can spend everything from a few hours to a full day with them in the Fieberbrunner mountains.
+It is said they make great hiking companions – with distinct intelligent and funny personality traits, which can sense and therefore counteract stress.

 It might appear gimmicky, but everyone enjoys getting up close to some of nature’s cutest creatures.
 For more insight into how it feels to have a llama as your trekking friend, I thoroughly enjoyed (and laughed at loud) reading this witty read on llama trekking in Tirol in the Guardian.